 There’s no doubt you encounter American Literature in its many forms throughout your high school career.
 Its prevalence in university courses should serve as no surprise as a result.
 While you’re effectively moving on to a new chapter in your life by starting college, the experience won’t be entirely different from what you encountered in high school.
 You will still have a number of required courses to take to graduate, some of which won’t necessarily be related to your intended major.

 The CLEP exam encompasses several subjects, all of which enable you to get out of taking required general education courses, should you earn a passing score.
 The CLEP American Literature exam will assess your knowledge of its respective subject and whether you can safely skip over this course without harming your academic progress.

 Because of its ties to the full-fledged course, the CLEP exam covers much of the same materials.
 You will have to know how to explicate literature, as well as the themes, authors, and history tied to American literature.
 To help you familiarize yourself with the exam, Mometrix Test Preparation has put together a CLEP American Literature practice test.

 This resource is 100 percent free, so you can use it as much as you need.
 Feel free to pair it with our companion CLEP American Literature study guide for best results!

-Click Here for CLEP Practice Test
+- CLEP Biology Practice Test